 For tips on how to calculate baker’s percentages or how to modify this formula, see my post on baker’s percentages (baker’s math).

 |Yield||14 x 85g sourdough dinner rolls (or more smaller rolls)|

 Desired dough temperature: 78°F (26°C).
 See my post on the importance of dough temperature for more information on dough temperatures.

-Milk & butter alternative (vegan): If you want to make these rolls vegan, substitute out the dairy milk in the roux, below, for water, a nut milk, or full fat oat milk.
+Milk & butter alternative (vegan): If you want to make these rolls vegan, substitute the dairy milk in the roux below for water, nut milk, or full-fat oat milk (like I discuss in my guide to tangzhong).
 For the butter, go with Earth Balance Vegan Butter or similar.